MasterBowler/PA-Lab8/README.md

 # PA-Lab8
-The 8th advanced programming laboratory
+The 8th advanced programming laboratory.
 Contains the compulsory part.